dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 ignoreregex =' | sudo tee /etc/fail2ban/filter.d/portscan.conf
 {% endhighlight %}

+Now the clever amoung you will realise that UFW will block port ATTEMPTS which means that some nice fellow could craft some packets so that the connection attempt comes from hosts that should be allowed to connect.

+Lets setup some whitelist rules to make sure our networks and hosts that should never be firewalled aren't.
+In jail.conf you will find a 'whitelist' varible.
+Lets update this with all our friendly networks.

+{% highlight bash %}
+whilelist = 10.0.0.0/8
+{% endhighlight %}

 Ok now we just need to add a rule to tie it all together in our jail.conf file:

 {% highlight bash %}